-UT Dallas is committed to ensuring its faculty an open and productive environment in which to conduct teaching and research.
+University Policy: UT Dallas is committed to ensuring its faculty an open and productive environment in which to conduct teaching and research.
 The university's concern with conflict of interest reflects the ever-increasing complexity of our society, our various relations with each other and with outside institutions, along with the heightened national and governmental sensitivity to such matters.
 UT Dallas takes the position that faculty and researchers can participate in situations involving potential conflicts in conjunction with appropriate supervision and monitoring by the University.
 The guidelines and principles articulated in the RCOI policy balance the professional autonomy of investigators inherent in the self-regulation of research with the institutional responsibility UT Dallas accepts to know what conflicts might exist at the University and to manage, reduce, or eliminate those conflicts.

 Research Integrity Committee (RIC):The RIC is responsible for the review of research conflicts of interest on behalf of UT Dallas.
-The Conflict of Interest Manager administers the process by which potential conflicts of interest are reviewed and managed.
-Under this process, researcher investigators have the opportunity to meet with a review panel to discuss the nature of their potential conflict of interest and determine the steps necessary to manage this conflict appropriately.
-The ultimate purpose of the meeting is to agree on a formal conflict of interest management plan that will then be implemented and monitored by the Office of Research Compliance.
+The Conflict of Interest Manager administers the process by which the RIC reviews potential research conflicts of interest and approves Conflict of Interest Management Plans.
+Under this process, research investigators have the opportunity to discuss with a Management Plan Review Panel the nature of their potential conflict of interest and determine the steps necessary to manage this conflict appropriately.
+The research investigator and Review Panel will agree on a formal conflict of interest management plan that will then be implemented and monitored by the Office of Research Compliance.

 PHS Conflict of Interest Training: UT Dallas investigators who contribute significantly to research projects funded by the U.S. Public Health Service must complete conflict of interest training at least every four years in order to receive PHS funding.
 This training must be complete before submission of the proposal for PHS funding.
 Please contact the Conflict of Interest Manager if you are unsure whether you need to complete the PHS training.